yalue/cudabrot/README.md

    unspecified, the program will save the image to a file named `output.pgm` by default.

- - `-r <resolution>`: Example: `./cudabrot -r 10000`.
-The `-r` flag controls the resolution of the output image.
-Since the Buddhabrot is always drawn on a square canvas, this option specifies the number of pixels along a single side of the square.
-Increasing the resolution won't slow down the program, but it *will* increase the amount of GPU and CPU memory required.
-For example, rendering a 20000x20000 image (`-r 20000`) takes at least 3 GB of GPU memory, so higher resolutions may only be possible with more-capable GPUs.
+ - `-w <image width>`: Example: `./cudabrot -w 500 -h 500`.
+This flag controls the horizontal resolution of the output image, in pixels.
+Note that neither this nor `-h` (for controlling vertical resolution) affects resolution at which the complex plane is actually sampled.
+Image resolution doesn't directly affect computation speed, but it *will* have an impact on GPU and CPU memory required.
+For example, rendering a 20000x20000 image (`-w 20000 -h 20000`) takes at least 3 GB of GPU memory, so higher resolutions may only be possible on more-capable GPUs.

+ - `-h <image height>`: Example: `./cudabrot -w 500 -h 500`.
+This is like `-w`, except it controls vertical resolution rather than horizontal resolution.

+ - `--min-real <minimum real value>`: Example: `./cudabrot -w 500 -h 250 --min-real 0.0 --max-real 1.0 --min-imag 0.0 --max-imag 0.5`.
+   This, along with `--max-real`, `--min-imag`, and `--max-imag` control the borders of the output-image "canvas" on the complex plane.
+The rectangle specified must be well-formed (e.g. `--min-real` must be less than `--max-real`, etc.).
+If you want to set the canvas to something that isn't a square, then you'll also need manually adjust the output width and height to match the aspect ratio.
+Note that "zooming in" will *not* necessarily speed up rendering, since points must still be sampled from across the entire Mandelbrot-set domain (from -2.0 to 2.0, and -2.0i to 2.0i).
+However, these settings can still be used for producing a "cropped" output image, or for simply saving memory if you want to zoom in on finer details without rendering an ultra-high-resolution image. `--min-real` defaults to -2.0.

+ - `--max-real <maximum real value>`.
+See the note about `--min-real`.
+   `--max-real` defaults to 2.0.

+ - `--min-imag <minimum imaginary value>`.
+See the note about `--min-real`.
+   `--min-imag` defaults to -2.0.

+ - `--max-imag <maximum imaginary value>`.
+See the note about `--min-real`.
+   `--max-imag` defaults to 2.0.

  - `-t <time to run (in seconds)>`: Example: `./cudabrot -t 60`.
 This option specifies the amount of time, in seconds, to run the rendering on the GPU.